thanhnguyen2187/crypta/README.md

 # Crypta

-> (n.) an underground vault or chamber, especially one beneath a church that is used as a burial place.
+> (n.) an underground vault or chamber, especially one beneath a church that is
+> used as a burial place.

+IMPORTANT: Crypta has its second version available at [Cryptaa](https://github.com/thanhnguyen2187/cryptaa).
+This repostory exists for archival purposes only.

 Or a personal vault for code snippets (or text) storing, with encryption to handle sensitive data.
 Latest development version at: